zhoukekestar/form-json/README.md

     }
     ```
   * Do not support too complex syntax.
 I will keep syntax as simple as possible.
 * Q: Why you write another form-json ? <br> A: I want simple syntax and easy to use module.
-Of course, it shoule be tiny size.
+Of course, it should be tiny size.